Zinave National Park

 Rewilding

-The development of the Park is giving focus to intensified engagement with the local communities living adjacent to and inside the Park area.
-In addition to increased employment opportunities already offered through the Park, baselines studies have been concluded to determine the needs and development potential of all relevant local communities and to support the resurrection of the community committees.
-This has led to the kick-off of first phase projects aimed at improving water provision systems and establishing conservation agriculture projects in selected settlements.
+The development of the park goes hand-in-hand with intensified engagement with the local communities living adjacent to and inside the park.
+In addition to increased employment opportunities already offered through the park, baseline studies determined the needs and development potential of all relevant local communities.
+This led to improved water provision systems, conservation agriculture projects, a chicken breeding unit, as well as cookstove and beehive distribution in selected settlements.
+With The Hunger Project now active in the area, these communities are benefitting from community mobilisation, women empowerment and gender equity, training in agricultural production techniques and literacy classes.

 Tourism

-Ideally situated close to one of Mozambique’s tourism development nodes, the Vilanculos-Bazaruto Archipelo, Zinave – once restocked and developed – is set to become a sought-after tourist destination.
-Commercial development could include the establishment of 4×4 routes, as well as a range of 2 to 5-star accommodation options.
+Ideally situated close to one of Mozambique’s tourism development nodes, the Vilanculos-Bazaruto Archipelo, Zinave is set to become a sought-after tourist destination.

 ZINAVE NATIONAL PARK NEWS